 The Ph.D. degree is a research degree.
 The Department requires each degree applicant to design and execute a study that makes a unique contribution to knowledge in the field of Psychology.
-The procedures for completing the dissertation are similar to those described above for the Master's thesis.
+The procedures for completing the dissertation are similar to those described for the Master's thesis and are outlined below.